 - One early Buffy the Vampire Slayer episode has a giant praying mantis in human form.
 Early tip-off: She "does a full-on Exorcist twist" when she hears someone come up behind her.

-- In a rare comedy example Tom Servo rotates his head 180 degrees in one episode.
+- In a rare comedy example from Mystery Science Theater 3000: Tom Servo rotates his head 180 degrees in one episode.

 - Done for humorous effect by Captain B. Zarr of The Party Zone during Happy Hour multiball.